Sakis Giannakopoulos: Professional career

 Giannakopoulos played club basketball in the Greek minors with Panelefsiniakos (2000–2001), Poseidonas Kalamatas (2001–2004), and Lavrio (2004–2010).
 He started his pro career with Lavrio, in the Greek 2nd Division, in the 2010–11 season.
 He was voted the Greek 2nd Division's MVP that same season.

 With Lavrio, he played in the top-tier level Greek Basket League, for the first time, during the 2015–16 season.
 He was Lavrio's long-time team captain.
 Giannakopoulos played in over 150 games with Lavrio, and he is the record holder of the club in most games played.

 After playing 3 seasons with Lavrio in Greece's top-tier level league, he retired from playing professional basketball in 2018.

 National team career

 Giannakopoulos was a member of the junior national teams of Greece.
 With Greece's junior national team, he played at the 2000 FIBA Europe Under-18 Championship, where he won a bronze medal.

 Coaching career

-On August 7, 2018, Lavrio officially announced that Giannakopoulos was retiring from playing professional basketball, and joining the team's coaching staff, as an assistant coach.
+On August 7, 2018, Lavrio announced that Giannakopoulos was retiring from playing professional basketball and joining the team's coaching staff as an assistant coach.